Intel CPU Crunch: PC Makers Forced to Pricey Chips

 What's Still Unclear

 Despite the growing impact, several questions remain unanswered.
 How long will this shortage persist?
 What measures is Intel taking to address the imbalance in CPU supply?
-Can AMD, Intel's main competitor, capitalize on this situation and capture additional market share, or are they encountering similar supply chain bottlenecks?
+Can AMD, Intel's main competitor, capitalize on this situation and capture additional market share, or are they encountering similar supply chain-challenges) bottlenecks?
 The answers to these questions will significantly influence the future landscape of PC and laptop pricing and availability.
 As it stands, the situation leaves much to speculation, with the market's direction remaining highly uncertain.

 Why This Matters